PalmEmanuel/AzBobbyTables/Docs/Help/Add-AzDataTableEntity.md

 ### -SharedAccessSignature
 The table service SAS URL.
-The table endpoint of the storage account, with the shared access token token appended to it.
+The table endpoint of the storage account, with the shared access token appended to it.

 ```yaml
 Type: Uri